This delicious creamy Greek Lemon Chicken Soup is made with no cream at all. The creaminess comes from eggs which are tempered and added to the broth.

 Lemons are a defining flavor in Greek cuisine.
 They’re squeezed over meat, fish and seafood, mixed with olive oil and oregano in Greek Salads and Dressings, combined with eggs for rich egg-lemon sauce or in Greek Lemon chicken Soup.
 There are endless Greek recipes where lemons play a central role.
 So when life gives you lemons….cook up some Greek food [sorry, I couldn’t resist :)]

 Here’s the recipe for Greek Lemon Rice Soup with Chicken.
-If you try this recipe I hope you’ll come back to leave a comment.
+If you try this recipe I hope you’ll come back to leave a star rating and a comment.
 I’d love to know what you think!Print

 Greek Lemon Chicken Soup with Rice: Avgolemono

 Delicious creamy Greek lemon chicken soup with rice is made with no cream or dairy at all.
 The creaminess comes from tempered eggs added to the broth.

 - Cook Time: 1 hour 10 mins

 - Method: Simmer

 - Cuisine: Greek